Workflow examples

 See workflow page

-What a strong first project looks like
+What a strong first workflow fix looks like

 Start with one workflow that is costing real time